Frequently Asked Questions (FAQs)

 Oxygen is essential for life.
 Your doctor will want the oxygen level your blood to be 89 percent or higher.
 Optimizing your blood oxygen level even while you rest is a proven way to reduce the strain of COPD on your heart and increase your overall energy level.

 Because COPD depletes blood oxygen levels gradually, some people adjust to lower levels over time.
 They lose the ability to sense low oxygen and don't feel short of breath.
-If you have COPD, your doctor will prescribe enough oxygen to keep the oxygen level in your blood greater than 89 percent, regardless of how you feel.
+If you have COPD and a low blood oxygen level, your doctor will prescribe enough oxygen to keep the oxygen level in your blood greater than 88 percent, regardless of how you feel.

 People often think of inhalers as a quick fix for breathing problems, but inhalers are also used to maintain the health of your airways.
 Inhalers do two things for people with COPD:

 - They relieve airway obstruction to make breathing easier.

 Because inflammation is responsible for airway blockage and tissue damage, daily use of a corticosteroid inhaler helps many people with long-term COPD control their disease.
 Make sure you talk to your doctor about which inhalers should be taken only as needed and which ones are for daily use.

 copd,emphysema,heart,wheezing,inflammation,alpha,asthma,chronic,chronic obstructive pulmonary disease